-- 1. This installation must conform with local codes or, in the absence of local codes with NFPA54. - Provide adequate clearances around the product for servicing and ensure there are no obstructions to the combustion air intake situated at the back of the heater.
-Refer to Pages 14 and 15 - The appliance must be installed on a flat, solid continuous surface (i.e. wood, metal, concrete).
+- 1. This installation must conform with local codes or, in the absence of local codes with NFPA54. - 2.
+Provide adequate clearances around the product for servicing and ensure there are no obstructions to the combustion air intake situated at the back of the heater.
+Refer to Page 14, Figures 6 through 10. - 3.
+The appliance must be installed on a flat, solid continuous surface (i.e. wood, metal, concrete).
 Please Note: Rough or uneven surfaces can cause vibration or humming in the heater. - 4.
 The Mantis Power-Vent High-Effeciency Fireplace can be installed in a wide variety of ways and will fit nearly any room layout.
-For installation options refer to Pages 14 and 15. - This appliance (Insert and Freestanding Models) needs to be installed in such a way that the heater can be removed at all times to service the heater exchanger and flue fan located in the rear section of the heater.
+It may be installed in a recessed position, framed out into the room, or across a corner.
+For installation options refer to page 14. - 5.
+This appliance needs to be installed in such a way that the heater can be removed at all times to service the heater exchanger and flue fan located in the rear section of the heater.

-Note: Under no circumstances should the appliance be installed under conditions which would not allow for easy removal of the appliance to carry out routine inspection and service to the appliance, to do so will void the warranty.

-Note: On Single Wall flue pipe installations (imitation zero clearance fireplace) a minimum of 2" (50.8 cm) clearance must be provided at the rear of the heater to enable the heater to get sufficient combustion air to the air inlet located at the rear of heater.
-Refer to installation instructions on Pages 14 and 15.

-Note: Where a mantel surround is being used on insert installations and zero clearance fireplace installations, the combustion air intake slot located in the top mantel surround must have no obstructions to allow combustion air to enter through the slot to the combustion air inlet located at the back of the heater.
+- Note: Under no circumstances should the appliance be installed under conditions which would not allow for easy removal of the appliance to carry out routine inspection and service to the appliance, to do so will void the warranty. - Note: On Single Wall flue pipe installations (imitation zero clearance fireplace) a minimum of 2" (50.8 cm) clearance must be provided at the rear of the heater to enable the heater to get sufficient combustion air to the air inlet located at the rear of heater.
+Refer to installation instructions on page 14, Figures 6 through 10. - Note: Where a mantel surround is being used on insert installations and zero clearance fireplace installations, the combustion air intake slot located in the top mantel surround must have no obstructions to allow combustion air to enter through the slot to the combustion air inlet located at the back of the heater.